Welcome to the new Golem Cloud Docs! 👋

 Invocation Context

-Golem associates an invocation context with each worker invocation.
+Golem associates an invocation context with each agent invocation.
 This invocation context consists of a stack of spans, each having a collection of attributes.
 Currently only string attributes are supported.

-The invocation context can be queried and manipulated (by adding custom spans with custom attributes) using Golem specific host functions.
+The invocation context can be queried and manipulated (by adding custom spans with custom attributes) using the SDK.

-By default the invocation context's spans are not used by Golem for anything - it is just information propagated among workers to be used by either the workers, or oplog processor plugins installed to them.
-It is possible to reconstruct all information about invocation context from the oplog, so oplog processor plugins can be used for example to provide live traces of workers through OpenTelemetry.
+By default, the invocation context's spans are not used by Golem for anything; they are just information propagated among agents to be used by either the agents or oplog processor plugins installed to them.
+It is possible to reconstruct all information about invocation context from the oplog, so oplog processor plugins can be used, for example, to provide live traces of agents through OpenTelemetry.

 Automatic invocation context spans